pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 ### 8. Club Credit Refunds

-When a refund is issued as club credit instead of cash, the accounting treatment creates or increases a liability to the member:
+When a refund is issued as club credit instead of cash, the accounting treatment creates or increases a liability to the member.
+Like cash refunds, the system distinguishes between full refunds (cancellations) and partial refunds (price adjustments).

+**Journal Entries:**

 ```
-DR  Revenue ([account_code])        (Refunded amount)
+DR  Revenue ([account_code])        (Refunded amount - proportional for partial refunds)
-DR  HST Payable                     (Refunded tax)
+DR  HST Payable                     (Refunded tax - proportional for partial refunds)
 CR  Club Credit Liability           (Total refund)
 ```

 Note that unlike cash refunds, there is **no cash withdrawal entry** because the club retains the funds.
+The refund increases the club's liability to the member (club credit balance).

 **Example:** Refund $22.60 to club credit ($20 + $2.60 HST)